-Donald first appeared in the 1934 short The Wise Little Hen alongside a proto-Porky known as Peter.
+Donald Duck first appeared in the 1934 short The Wise Little Hen alongside a proto-Porky known as Peter.
 In the cartoon, the titular hen asks Donald and Peter to help her plant corn.
 The two fake belly aches to get out of working, so the hen eventually eats all of the corn herself.
-Donald went on to enjoy an 81-year long career, while the hen fell to obscurity and probably alcoholism.
+Donald went on to enjoy an 88-year-long career, while the hen fell to obscurity and probably alcoholism.
 Who’s wise now?

-What’s in a name?
+2. What’s in a Name?

 Donald Duck is ridiculously popular around the world.
 In South America, he’s a firm favourite thanks to his movie appearances with fellow fowls, Brazilian Jose Carioca and Mexican Panchito Pistoles.
-In Europe, kids continue to buy his comics in their hundreds of thousands.
+In Europe, kids continue to buy his comics in the hundreds of thousands.
 In some Nordic countries, it’s a Christmas tradition to watch a certain Donald cartoon.
-There’s even a Donald Duck political party in Sweden, though sadly it has never won an election.
+There’s even a Donald Duck political party in Sweden, though sadly, it has never won an election.

 Sure, Mickey may have had Fantasia, but Donald’s the bigger film star.
-He’s appeared in more films than any other Disney character – 225 to be precise.
+He’s appeared in more films than any other Disney character – 225, to be precise.
 He’s won an Oscar, been nominated for 11 more and even co-hosted the ceremony in 1957, the only cartoon (and pantsless duck) to ever do so.
 In 2005, he was awarded his own Hollywood Star.